nextdynamic/azure-governance-foundations/README.md

-# AzureGovernanceFoundations
+# Azure Governance Foundations
-This repository provides an example framework for how you can govern Azure resources.
+This repository provides an example framework for how you can govern Azure resources using a Cloud Center of Excellence.

 ## Contributing